EZCodeLanguage/EZCode/README.md

 # Welcome!

 **Welcome to EZCode!** EZCode is a comprehensive programming language built with C#.
 EZCode is designed to be easy to use straightforward, *although sometimes it can be tuff*.
-Refer to [Community](#community) to learn more on how to contribute and where to join our Discord Server!
+Refer to [Community](#community) to learn more on how to contribute!

 Install EZCode using the installer from the [latest release](https://github.com/EZCodeLanguage/EZCode/releases/latest) and click **Installer.zip** to download it.
 ## *EZCode v3.0.0 Example*